loup icon

 Results

-The silver is shinier but no color improvement at all.
-This product is great to use after you have cleaned your jewelry as it gives it a nice shine.
+The silver looked shinier, but there was no color improvement at all.
+This product is better used after cleaning your jewelry with another method, as it adds a nice finishing shine.

 1/10